 - Out of Tune — anthologies edited by Jonathan Maberry (Book 1, 2014; Book 2, 2016).
 A collection of strange and disturbing stories inspired by spooky folk songs and murder ballads.
 Most of the stories do not feature music in the plot, but rather reimagine the subject of the ballads.

 - 17 Hours — story by Steve Stred from his collection Left Hand Path: 13 More Tales of Black Magick (2018).
 A failed musician earns extra cash by delivering a mysterious package.

-- Stay Away from the Accordion Girl — story by Jonathan Balog from the collection Chilling Ghost Short Stories (2015).
+- Stay Away from the Accordion Girl — story by Jonathan Balog from the anthology Chilling Ghost Short Stories (2015).
 A vacationing couple confront the folk legend of a mysterious young girl with an accordion and a taste for blood.